-In part, navigating these issues is so challenging because they often go unaddressed.
+In part, navigating these issues is so challenging because they often go unaddressed for significant periods of time.
 Few people are familiar with diversity, equity and inclusion best practices.
 And, especially if they do not face it themselves, many find it difficult to recognize bias or discriminatory practices within their organizations.
-It can become so embedded in the company culture that the roots are challenging to see—at least until conflict bursts to the surface.
+It can become so embedded in the organizational culture that the roots are challenging to see—at least until conflict bursts to the surface.
 By that point, internal and external outrage can make those roots even more difficult to untangle, especially without help.

-At Dynamic Transitions in NYC, we understand how important it is to bring new awareness and solutions to your organization’s diversity concerns.
-In fact, we have 15 years of experience helping corporations, non-profits, universities and various other organizations do just that.
+At Dynamic Transitions in NYC, we understand how important it is to bring new awareness and solutions to your organization’s diversity, equity, and inclusion (DEI) concerns.
+In fact, we have over 15 years of experience helping corporations, non-profits, universities and various other institutions transform their organizations into best-in-class models for managing DEI concerns.
 Further, as a former Chief Diversity Officer for a large academic institution, co-founder and consultant Dr. Richard Orbe-Austin has firsthand knowledge about how to work with senior leaders to facilitate positive change in complex organizations.
-Today, drawing from our unique perspective and expertise in diversity and inclusion best practices, we help committed leaders like you guide their teams toward change.
+Today, drawing from our unique perspective and expertise in diversity, equity, and inclusion best practices, we help committed leaders like you guide their teams toward change.

 Our consulting process leads to sustainable solutions, not temporary quick fixes.
 To that end, we are highly collaborative and dedicated to understanding the unique concerns of your institution.
 Once we have a clear picture of the problems you’re facing, we can identify the best means to tackle them.

-From there, we’ll create an individualized intervention plan—a diversity and inclusion strategy that sheds light on any blind spots while building on your organization’s values, strengths and vision.
+From there, we’ll create an individualized intervention plan—a diversity, equity, and inclusion strategy that sheds light on any blind spots while building on your organization’s values, strengths and vision.
 This strategy will be both didactic and experiential, structured so that your team can both learn and do.